FAQ in connection with Cash Handling Equipment supplied by Laurel Data Supplies

 2. The security features are different

 This presents Manufacturers with a problem!
 Most Banknote Counters these days feature size detection meaning that the machine will recognise a £10 note within a bundle of £20 notes for example.
 Unfortunately with most Note Counters this means that it is not possible to count both old and new style £5 notes in the same bundle without deactivating size detection as the smaller sized polymer note would be rejected.
-However our CCE 230 NEO and CCE 333 NEO Note Counters are able to count old and new style notes in the same bundle without the need for pre-sorting!
+However our CCE 230 NEO and CCE 3060 Note Counters are able to count old and new style notes in the same bundle without the need for pre-sorting!
 When searching for a banknote counter online it is worth checking whether old and new style notes can be counted together since many suppliers simply state that their machines are 'polymer ready'.
 Note Counters from Laurel Data Supplies are set up to count both versions without any adjustments.

 New €50 banknote